01-edu/public/subjects/sortable1/README.md

 The information must be displayed in multiple pages. \
 A `<select>` input is used to chose from `10`, `20`,`50`, `100` or `all results`.

+> The default page size selected option must be `20`

 #### Search